huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 - *PEPPOL BIS*: This is the international identification number for your organization.
 [Click the link](https://directory.peppol.eu/public/locale-en_US/menuitem-search) to find your id.
 - *REFERENCE NUMBER*: This is your order number with HUNT Cloud that ensures that the invoice is reaching you inside your organization.
 The format varies between organizations.

+**Value added tax (outside NTNU)**

+As default, all invoices to Data spaces and Labs outside NTNU will include value added tax (VAT).
+Documented collaborations with partners from NTNU may be exempted from VAT if they specify trusted research environments as part of the collaboration agreement.
+If relevant, send us the collaboration agreement for evaluation.

 **Advanced payment**